samaradel/www_threefold/www.threefoldtoken.com/content/information/press-release.md

 <br>
 **Alto Farm - Africa (Mauritius)**: [www.alto.farm](http://www.alto.farm/)

-*"We believe that individuals and companies will be empowered by a token designed as neutral cryptocurrency, backed by real assets and intended to last for generations," ends De Spiegeleer."*
+We believe that individuals and companies will be empowered by a token designed as neutral cryptocurrency, backed by real assets and intended to last for generations.

-Please visit [threefoldtoken.com](https://threefoldtoken.com) and connect with us at [threefoldtoken_chat](https://t.me/threefoldtoken_chat).
+Please visit and [https://threefoldtoken.com](https://threefoldtoken.com) and connect with us at [https://t.me/threefoldtoken_chat](https://t.me/threefoldtoken_chat).